TradeWars/gamemode/.github/CONTRIBUTING.md

 Packages must have a `README.md` file and an "entry point".
 Internal packages don't _need_ a `pawn.json` but it can help for testing.

-Packages must export all their interface through a single file, the "Entry Module" or "Entry Script".
-This module must have the same name as the directory.
+Packages may export their API through a single file, the "Entry Module" or "Entry Script".
+If so, this module must have the same name as the directory.
+Sometimes packages may contain multiple files that contain exported API (functions, events) - this is fine for larger packages that provide lots of functionality however try to keep the interface part of a package as small as possible.

 ### Module Structure